Erdos-Team-DaVinci/bird-classifcation/README.md

 ## Summary

 ## Dataset
 ### Original dataset
 The dataset used for this project can be found on [Kaggle](https://www.kaggle.com/datasets/gpiosenka/100-bird-species).
-The original dataset "Birds 400" includes 400 bird species with 58388 training images, 2000 test images, and 2000 validation images.
+The original dataset "Birds 400" includes 400 bird species with 58,388 training images, 2,000 test images, and 2000 validation images.
 All images are 224 X 224 X 3 color images in jpg format.
 Each image contains only one bird and the bird typically takes up at least 50% of the pixels in the image.

 ![random_pics](https://user-images.githubusercontent.com/90373346/171992600-dbc8619b-2b11-44c6-97f0-3a05628a4816.jpg)

 In our project, we focused on the species can be found in NY.
 By cross-referencing the information from [Wikipedia](https://en.wikipedia.org/wiki/List_of_birds_of_New_York_(state)) and Kaggle (as of 6/3/2022), we created a dataset of images of 100 bird species from the original dataset to explore optimal algorithms to classify the selected species.
 The training dataset of the 100 species had 120-249 images (avg: 149 images) per species and the total of 14,940 images.
 Both validation and test data included 5 images per species.
+Here are 6 randomly selected training images:

 ![download](https://user-images.githubusercontent.com/90373346/171978402-7e27502d-81ec-4cb0-a431-84a57647619b.png)